bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 ---
-title: Solidity compiler
+title: Ylem compiler
 ---

-Configuration related to the behavior of the Solidity compiler.
+Configuration related to the behavior of the Ylem compiler.

 **Sections**